 All submissions must conform to the following guidelines:

-• The document must be stripped of all identifying information: Do not include a cover page.
+- The document must be stripped of all identifying information: Do not include a cover page.
 The ‘File Properties’ for the documents should be cleaned to remove identifying information.

-• Each manuscript should be accompanied with an abstract, not to exceed 200 words.
+- Each manuscript should be accompanied with an abstract, not to exceed 200 words.

-• Submissions must be formatted as follows: Letter sized page (8.5″x11″ or 216×279 mm), with one-inch (2.5 cm) margins, double-spaced, Times New Roman 12-point font.
+- Submissions must be formatted as follows: Letter sized page (8.5″x11″ or 216×279 mm), with one-inch (2.5 cm) margins, double-spaced, Times New Roman 12-point font.

-• The manuscript should preferably be saved in PDF format to ensure that reviewers see it in the intended way.
+- The manuscript should preferably be saved in PDF format to ensure that reviewers see it in the intended way.
 However, Microsoft Word files will also be accepted.

-• Please ensure all files are checked for viruses using updated anti-virus software before submission.
+- Please ensure all files are checked for viruses using updated anti-virus software before submission.

 Authors will be sent an automatic e-mail confirmation message upon successful uploading of their paper on the website acknowledging receipt of their submission.
-If you do not receive an acknowledgment within 24 hours of submitting your manuscript or proposal, please inform the conference co-chairs or program co-chairs.
+If you do not receive an acknowledgment within 24 hours of submitting your manuscript or proposal, please inform the program chairs.
 All manuscript submissions will be subject to a blind review process and will be evaluated based on interest to AIB-SE members, relevance to IB research, teaching and/or practice, analytical and conceptual rigor, quantitative and qualitative methods (if applicable), innovativeness, and significance of conclusions.
 Panel proposals will be evaluated based on interest to AIB members, relevance to IB research, teaching and/or practice, quality, innovativeness, fit with conference theme, and diversity of participants.
-A more detailed Call for Papers is available at the 2022 AIB – SE annual conference website.
+A more detailed Call for Papers is available at the 2023 AIB – SE annual conference website.

-2022 Conference Chair
+2023 Conference Chair